IGME-202-2231/project-1-djkas-rit/README.md

 ## Known Issues

-- ObjectDisposedException errors sometimes being raised during gameplay - investigate (doesn't seem to be noticeably impacting functionality).
-- Player bullets currently detect collision with the player after being instantiated.
+- Player bullets currently detect collision with the player after being instantiated, which may complicate collision handling.
+Will likely need to handle player and enemy collisions seperately in collision manager.

 ### Requirements not completed